MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-glossary.md

 <a name="mrc"></a>**Microsoft R Client**

 Microsoft R Client is a free, community-supported, data science tool for high performance analytics.
-R Client is built on top of Microsoft R Open and includes RevoScaleR so you can benefit from parallelization and remote computing. <a href="r-client.md">Learn more…</a>
+R Client is built on top of Microsoft R Open and includes RevoScaleR so you can benefit from parallelization and remote computing.
+[Learn more…](r-client.md)

 <br>

 <a name="mro"></a>**Microsoft R Open**

 Microsoft R Open is the enhanced distribution of open source R from Microsoft that is fully compatibility with all R packages, scripts and applications.
-Enhancements include multi-core processing, a fixed CRAN repository date, and reproducible R with the checkpoint package.  <a href="https://mran.microsoft.com/open/" target=_blank>Learn more…</a>
+Enhancements include multi-core processing, a fixed CRAN repository date, and reproducible R with the checkpoint package.
+Learn more at https://mran.microsoft.com/open/.

 <br>

 <a name="mrs"></a>**Microsoft R Server**

 Use R—the powerful, statistical programming language—in an enterprise-class, big data analytics platform.
-R Server, built on ScaleR technology, is an enterprise class server for hosting and managing parallel and distributed workloads of R processes on servers (Linux and Windows) and clusters (Hadoop and Apache Spark). <a href="rserver.md">Learn more…</a>
+R Server, built on ScaleR technology, is an enterprise class server for hosting and managing parallel and distributed workloads of R processes on servers (Linux and Windows) and clusters (Hadoop and Apache Spark).
+[Learn more…](rserver.md)

 <br>

 <a name="mkl"></a>**MKL**

 The Intel® Math Kernel Library (Intel® MKL) is a library of optimized math routines.
-This library makes it possible for so many common R operations, such as matrix multiply/inverse, matrix decomposition, and some higher-level matrix operations, to compute in parallel and use all of the processing power available to reduce computation times. <a href="https://mran.microsoft.com/documents/rro/multithread/">Learn more…</a>
+This library makes it possible for so many common R operations, such as matrix multiply/inverse, matrix decomposition, and some higher-level matrix operations, to compute in parallel and use all of the processing power available to reduce computation times.
+[Learn more…](https://mran.microsoft.com/documents/rro/multithread/)

 <a name="O"></a>